python/devguide/gitdevs.rst

 Overview
 ========

-This guide is geared towards prospective contributors who are accustomed to git-based development.
-The intention of this guide is to lower the initial barrier of entry for prospective contributors in learning a new source control tool.
-While there are projects that focus on automating this to allow seamless bridges between the two systems, this guide focusses solely on native Mercurial functionality.
-As with most tools, this is not the only method of achieving git-like workflows with Mercurial.
-It is intended solely to provide one potential path.

-Note that this geared towards prospective contributors and the patch workflow.
-Core developers will have a similar workflow, but it will differ in the later stages (merge vs patch generation).
+This document is meant to help familiarize developers who are used to a Git-based workflow with Mercurial.
+While most of the work for Python is now done in Git, there are a couple ancillary repositories that still use Mercurial, and thus this document exists those who wish to help with those ancillary repositories.
+This does mean, though, that the examples using the ``cpython`` repositories are purely for illustrative purposes and people should not use the Mercurial repository referenced in this document!

 The workflow that will be used as the case study for this guide is as follows: